Healthcare Professionals & Patients

 Providing access to medicine means giving a sense of hope

 At Genmab, patients and their families are at the heart and soul of the company.
-And we believe clinical trials are the primary route for patients with serious and life-threatening diseases who are looking for access to investigational medicines.
+We believe clinical trials are the primary route for patients with serious and life-threatening diseases who are looking for access to investigational medicines.

 Eligible patients may be able to access medicines prior to their approval or launch through the Genmab Pre-Approval Access Program.